· July 8, 2026

 And it sounds right.
 You’re in your 40s.
 Hormones are shifting.
 Of course you’re losing estrogen — isn’t that the whole story?

 Here’s the problem: in perimenopause, “low estrogen” is almost never the full picture.
-What most women are experiencing is a perimenopause estrogen dump — overflow followed by withdrawal — not genuine deficiency.
-And treating turbulence like scarcity makes everything worse.
+What most women are experiencing is a perimenopause estrogen dump — overflow followed by withdrawal.
+Treating turbulence like scarcity makes everything worse.

 If This Is You